opendatabio/opendatabio/README.md

 above it.
 Check: the parent level should be strictly higher.
 One special node is the "root" of the taxonomic tree.

 The only exception is the "clade" level, which is not taxonomic.
-It may represent subspecies, infraspecies, categories, varieties, or morphospecies (which is selected in column "category_id").
+It may represent subspecies, infraspecies, categories, varieties, or morphospecies (which is selected in column "category_id"), or it may represent any larger clade.
 The parent level checking must be done to ensure that the parent of each valid child of a clade has a strictly higher level.

 In the case that an intermediate level is registered, the system should check and allow the user to register the relevant children.
 (TODO: clarify)

-The name of the taxon should be only the specific part of name (in case of species, the epithet).
-There should be a helper to "assemble" the full name from the epithet and its parents name.
+The name of the taxon should contain only the specific part of name (in case of species, the epithet).
+There should be a helper to "assemble" the full name from the epithet and its generum name.

 When introducing a new taxon, there should be options to check its validity, spelling, and authorship in open databases (IPNI, ITIS, MOBOT, etc).
 It should be possible to enter an invalid name, or a name not checked in the bank,